 - Level 5 - Sophomore and Junior level.
 Will need some background, plus satisfy relevant pre-requisites

 - Level 6 - Senior, Advanced.
 Will need significant prior knowledge (at least 5-6 prior courses in the subject, plus satisfy relevant pre-requisites).
 You can only take level 6 courses if you have a very strong background in the subject, and Westminster won't enroll you in more than 2 per semester.

 Harrow School of Art and Design

 - If you are applying to take any practice-based classes at the Harrow School of Art and Design, you need to submit a portfolio of recent and relevant work on a CD/DVD or electronically.
 Please contact your Program Manager for instructions.
-Portfolio guidelines can be available.
+Portfolio guidelines are available for your review.